railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_partners.rst

 .. note:: Independent partners or physical people

-	If you want to represent a physical person rather than a company, in Open ERP, that person's name can be typed directly into the :guilabel:`Name` field on the Partner form.
+	If you want to represent a physical person rather than a company, in OpenERP, that person's name can be typed directly into the :guilabel:`Name` field on the Partner form.
 In this case do not put in any Contact Name.